 The San Francisco area is rich in American History.
 It is also blessed with multiple National Park Sites.
-Below a list of 12 different National Park sites in the Bay Area plus 3 National Parks within a four-hour drive!
-I am excited to share with you these National Parks near San Francisco!
+Below a list of 12 different National Parks near San Francisco plus 3 National Parks within a four-hour drive!
+I am excited to share with you these San Francisco National Parks!
+You can spend anywhere from a quick few hour day trips to an entire week exploring these parks.
+From history to giant trees there is a park for everyone!

 San Francisco Maritime National Historic Park is located in the Fisherman’s Wharf Neighborhood and provides visitors the opportunity to experience the sights, smells, sounds and stories of the Pacific Coast Maritime History.
 You can step aboard several ships including the Hercules Tugboat or perhaps take in an interpretative program.

 Golden Gate National Recreation Area is more than just one AMAZING Bridge!
 Let’s not discount this is one sexy bridge too!
 The Muir Beach overlook has incredible sweeping views of the Pacific.
 There is also a short walk out to the point and makes for a beautiful picnic location.
 You can take cell phone tours, touch the historic 16-inch gun at Battery Townsley, take a wildflower walk, watch the sky for migratory birds of prey and even search for red-legged frogs in ponds at Mori Point!